 Please see Duty Folder in Starter Box for advice on duties, suggested race courses and club boat hire.
+If uncertain on whether to sign out a club boat please consult with one of the club sailing instructors.

 Turn up at least 1½ hours before the start of the First Race.